-California mom wanted in murder of 7-year-old boy found dead near Las Vegas hiking trail
+California mom arrested in Denver after her 7-year-old son found dead near Las Vegas hiking trail, police say

 "It is a complete tragedy and Liam will be very missed," he said.
 "My son is very distraught by the news.
 Liam was a special needs child, at a disadvantage and dependent on others' kindness.
 Unfortunately, his mother took that away."

-Investigators learned that the mother and her child were last seen in the San Jose area on May 24 driving a 2007 dark blue Dodge Caliber that Spencer said was packed full with belongings.
+Investigators learned that the mother and her child were last seen in the San Jose area on May 24 driving a 2007 dark blue Dodge Caliber that Spencer said was packed full of belongings.

-They were able to track her movements to Laguna Beach, Calif., on May 26 and then Victorville, Calif., later that afternoon.
+They were able to track her movements to Laguna Beach, California, on May 26 and then Victorville, California, later that afternoon.

 CLICK HERE TO GET THE FOX NEWS APP